njpietrow/njpietrow/README.md

  I'm a software engineer at RetroRate.
 I have experience building new features and system design in a variety of applications 🏗️.
 I last worked at
               WorkRamp, a series C startup, where I was developing a modern Learning Management System.
 Before that, I worked as a consultant specializing in tax automation.
-I'm also a proud USC alum ✌️ with a degree in Business Administration and Computer Science.
+I'm also USC alum ✌️ with a degree in Business Administration and Computer Science.

 ---